 The game would not start, i couldn’t get the game to get past the create game menu, no information except for an error code while creating the save game.
 My first assumption was that the memory card was broken.

-I decided to delete more save games just to give it a shot, i ended up deleting over 50 blocks, guess what?, that worked and now the game got past the menus, game finally started and i was happy again.
+I decided to delete more save games just to give it a shot, i ended up deleting over 50 blocks, guess what? that worked and now the game got past the menus, the game finally started and i was happy again.

 EDIT: The developer/Publisher contacted me about the issue and said the game requires 29 Blocks.
 (Thanks Silvana.)

-EDIT: New screenshots in the article, not grabbed with the Hauppage at all.
-Publisher sent me pictures to try and replicate the locations i already used.
+EDIT: New screenshots in the article, not grabbed by the Hauppage at all.
+A publisher sent me pictures to try and replicate the locations i already used.

-The point of the game is to duplicate the right hand screen, color matching the “objects”, like for instance 1 click changes the color on the objects once, it is not only 1 object that changes color, it is actually 4 (formed as a star) objects that get affected and that is the whole challenge and point with the game.
+The point of the game is to duplicate the right-hand screen, colour matching the “objects”, like for instance 1 click changes the colour on the objects once, it is not only 1 object that changes colour, it is actually 4 (formed as a star) objects that get affected and that is the whole challenge and point with the game.

 So how is this game any challenge ?, well you can only click an object a few times before it “explodes” and then it is not possible to clear the level, luckily the developers put in an Undo function and by the looks of it this move can be done as many times as you want as well as going back any previous move you have done earlier in the level..